 Amplifier simulator Aradaz Crunch

-Cabinet simulator LeCab, with the following impulses:
+Cabinet simulator LeCab, with the following IRs:

 1 cab 80% left (microphone Royer R-121), 1 cab 60% left (Shure SM57)